Open-Source-Armada/OSA-Zoog-Mk2/README.md

 //Tactics//

-Zerging the enemy has been, and alway will be a strong method to win, low to no cost attacks with handheld weapons is the simplest form of combat.
+Zerging the enemy has been, and always will be a strong method to win, low to no cost attacks with handheld weapons is the simplest form of combat.

-It is also the basis for station assult, so i made the Zoog.
+It is also the basis for station assault, so i made the Zoog.

-Cheaply printed even withont tech tree unlocks, fast and stealthy, can be used by anyone as a easy trip into combat.
+Cheaply printed even without tech tree unlocks, fast and stealthy, can be used by anyone as a easy trip into combat.

-Has to pilot seats for pilots to fly based on preference, doubles as a passenger seat to allow two endos per trip.
+Has two pilot seats for pilot to fly based on preference, doubles as a passenger seat to allow two endos per trip.

+The missile variant takes full advantage of the near zero cost of the hull, allowing you to deploy 5 missiles with next to no ship cost attached, it is basically the launcher and missiles.

+Ideally the launcher will be used to breach stations during siege, but I also expect it to be used as a risk free way to deploy some missiles.

 The missile varient takes full advantage of te near zero cost of the hull, allowing you to deploy 5 missiles with next to no ship cost attached, it is basicaly the launcher and missiles.